 /lv = log file with verbose output – specify the log file name that should be created.

-The following AutoElevate specific options must be set for successful installation.
+The following AutoElevate specific options must be set for successful installation (with the exception of the optional "COMPANY_INITIALS").
 Use values specific to your needs and practice:

 LICENSE_KEY="123456789ABCDEFGYOURLICENSEKEYHERE" – Supplied to you upon sign-up and/or purchase

 COMPANY_NAME="Contoso, Inc." – Setting this value categorizes the workstation in the Web Admin Portal by this company name.
 For best results match the Company Name to an existing Company Name or reference in your RMM or Ticketing system.

 COMPANY_INITIALS="CI" – (Optional) Short initials that will serve as a quick reference in the Mobile Notification app.